Khreem Smith

-Khreem Smith (born July 7, 1979) is a former gridiron football defensive lineman.
+Khreem Smith (born July 7, 1979) is a former professional gridiron football defensive lineman who played in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2004.
 He played college football at Oklahoma State.

-Smith has also played for the Memphis Xplorers, Chicago Rush, Minnesota Vikings, Kansas City Chiefs, Chicago Slaughter, Spokane Shock, BC Lions, Jacksonville Sharks, Baltimore Brigade Washington Valor.

 Professional career

 NFL

 Smith went undrafted in the 2004 NFL draft.
 However, he attended the Baltimore Ravens training camp in 2004.

 Arena Football League

 Smith played for the Memphis Xplorers of AF2 in 2005 and the Chicago Rush of the Arena Football League in 2006.
 He helped the Xplorers win ArenaCup V, and the Rush win ArenaBowl XX.
 Smith recorded 22.5 tackles, eight sacks, six forced fumbles, two passes breakups and one blocked kick in 2006.
 His eight sacks were the third-highest single-season total in team history, behind John Moyer’s 10 sacks in 2004 and 9 in 2003.
 Smith led the AFL in forced fumbles and was second in the league in sacks, garnering Second-team All-Arena and All-Rookie team recognition.